deanishe/alfred-mailto/src/help.md

 ## Technical caveat ##

-**MailTo** uses a questionable hack: with the official AppleScript access to your Contacts being hopelessly broken, it tries to find and directly access the Contacts/iCloud database files for puma-like speed.
+**MailTo** uses a questionable hack: as the official AppleScript access to your Contacts being hopelessly broken, and the Cocoa API is extremely slow when called from Python, it tries to find and directly access the Contacts/iCloud database files for puma-like speed.

 As a result, **MailTo** might break at any time, though the database format has remained stable over several majors version of OS X, and **MailTo** is verified as working on Mountain Lion and Mavericks.